codefresh-io/cap-docs.codefresh.io/_docs/pipelines/webhook-relay.md

 ### FAQs

 **What is the TTL for channels?**
 Channels are always active.
-Once a client is connected, the server sends any payloads it gets at `/webhooks/${channel}/*` to those clients.
+Once a Client is connected, the Server sends any payloads it gets at `/webhooks/${channel}/*` to those clients.

 **Are payloads stored anywhere?**
-Webhook payloads are _never_ stored on the server or in any database; the server is simply a pass-through.
+Webhook payloads are _never_ stored on the Server or in any database; the Server is simply a pass-through.

 **What are the best practices for production use?**

 * Use IP whitelists for your runtime clusters to access `/subscribe/${channel}/` endpoint, and for your git provider to access `/webhooks/${channel}/*` endpoint.
-* It is recommended to run multiple replicas of the server together with Redis using the `REDIS_URL` environment variable.
+* It is recommended to run multiple replicas of the Server together with Redis using the `REDIS_URL` environment variable.
 * `Server-sent events` connections are long-running HTTP (keep-alive) connections.
 We recommend that your reverse-proxy server is configured correctly to avoid situations where a long-running connection is cut off by the reverse-proxy.
 For example, [Nginx](http://nginx.org/en/docs/http/ngx_http_upstream_module.html#keepalive).